Public Release Copy

 When the BRICS+ alignment map is placed alongside global energy corridors, a deeper strategic relationship becomes visible.

-Control over any one of those elements can shift leverage.
+Control over any one of these elements can shift geopolitical leverage.
 Control over all three would reshape the international system.

-This is why competition surrounding energy chokepoints is unlikely to diminish in the coming years.
-The issue is not only oil.
-It is the political authority that accumulates around essential flows.
+This is why the competition surrounding energy chokepoints is unlikely to diminish in the coming years.

 Prophetic Watch Assessment